Samsung/tizen-docs/docs/application/web/tutorials/process/app-dev-process.md

 <a name="package"></a>
 ## Packaging the Application

-When the Tizen Studio packages the application, the following process is executed:
+When Tizen Studio packages the application, the following process is executed:

 1. Build automatically if no build has been created yet
 2. Optimize resources: